zshufan/Tattle-Tale/README.md

 # Tattle-Tale
-Main repository for "Don’t Be a Tattle-Tale: Preventing Leakages through Data Dependencies on Access Control Protected Data" (in submission to VLDB 2022)
+Main repository for "Don’t Be a Tattle-Tale: Preventing Leakages through Data Dependencies on Access Control Protected Data" (VLDB 2022)

+## Brief Intro

+Tattle-tale is the project of studying the problem of answering queries when (part of) the data may be sensitive and should not be leaked to the querier.
+We build efficient algorithms to resist leakage (based on our *full-deniability* security model) that suppress minimal number of non-sensitivie cells during query processing.
+This open-source repository contains the system/algorithms we develop for the Tattle-tale project, while it also consists of our code for preparing test cases and plotting our research findings.

 ## Repository Structure